 Online Libel Fact: Most people confuse the terms “libel” and “slander,” the two fundamental categories defamation may be broken into.
 Libel refers to a false written statement of fact communicated to a third-party which damages another’s reputation, while slander refers to a false spoken statement communicated to a third-party.
 It’s important to familiarize yourself with the two, as some states have varying statutes of limitations for bringing libel and slander claims.

 If you’ve found defamatory or damaging content online and want to remove it, reach out to the internet removal lawyers of Minc Law today.
-Internet and defamation removal lawyer Aaron Minc and his team of defamation removal attorneys boast nearly a 100% removal rate, and all for a flat, reasonable fee.
+Our team boast nearly a 100% removal rate.

-At Minc Law, our nationally recognized attorneys have litigated in over 19 states and 3 countries, and have secured hundreds of takedowns and removals.
+At Minc Law, our nationally recognized defamation and content removal lawyers have litigated in over 19 states and 3 countries, and have secured hundreds of takedowns and removals.
 It’s time to put a stop to the libel and abuse today.

 At Minc Law, we’re here to fight for your reputation.